yellannollamanognyareddy/weather-app/README.md

 🌦 Weather App (Django)

 This is a simple weather web application built using Django.
-It allows users to search for a city and view the current weather details using an external weather API.
+It allows users to search for any city and view the current weather details using an external weather API.

-The app also stores the last 5 searched cities and allows clearing individual records or all history.
+The application also keeps track of the last five searched cities and provides options to clear individual entries or the entire search history.

 ✨ Features

 Search weather by city name

-Shows:
+Displays:

 Temperature (°C)